artisan-roaster-scope/artisan/_docs/18-autosave.md

 MDH NC-500 72  540.0 g Hama O Rama Espresso 2020-04-27

 Other date format options are available, and some other fields from Roast Properties.
-The string choices include the following, but the list has expanded, and a some removed, so see Help in the dialog box for all the choices.
+The string choices include the following, but the list has expanded, and a some removed, so ***please use the Help button in the dialog box for all the choices.***

 ![autosave fields](/assets/images/gsg/autosave fields.jpg)